 For this easy recipe, mix all the ingredients in a medium bowl.
+I measure out the dry ingredients and mix.
+Then add the wet ingredients.
 Mix well until a stiff dough forms.
 Using a rolling pin, roll out on a floured surface until 1⁄4 to 1⁄2 inch thick.
 Cut into shapes with a cookie cutter or cut into squares.

 Place on the prepared baking sheet and bake for 15 to 18 minutes or until light brown.